Duet

 At Intelus, I was the lead designer working on Duet.
 Duet is a no-code natural language processing platform designed to be used by software engineers, data scientists, and data analysts.
 It enables users to create two types of machine learning (ML) models: classifiers and entity extractors.
 Classifiers sort documents into different categories, and entity extractors are able to classify words or sentences within a document.
 The platform created a path for users with no ML or AI experience to train models and implement them in custom applications.
 Working on Duet required understanding the fundamentals of machine learning as well as being able to balance user needs with the requirements from the company’s executive leaders.

-Team Role:
+My Role:

 - Lead UX designer